Camping near Norman with showers

 Soggy Bottom Trails Pub & Campground

-Welcome to Soggy Bottom Trails Pub & Campground, the perfect destination for nature lovers and outdoor enthusiasts!
+Welcome to Soggy Bottom Trails Pub and Campground, the perfect destination for nature lovers and outdoor enthusiasts!
 Our campground is located at 44179 Drummond Road, Wanette, Oklahoma, 74878, and offers a unique camping experience that combines the best of both worlds: rustic wilderness and modern amenities.
-Soggy Bottom Trails Pub & Campground sits on 120 acres right on the bank of the South Canadian River near the historic iconic Byars-Wanette Railroad bridge.
+Soggy Bottom Trails Pub and Campground sits on 120 acres right on the bank of the South Canadian River near the historic iconic Byars-Wanette Railroad bridge.
 There are many trials to ride on, river access, swim and more.
-We offer a variety of camping options to suit your needs, including primitive tent camping, RV sites with full hookups, and cozy cabins for those who prefer a little more comfort.
+When the river is low enough, you can travel 100+ miles either direction on the river.
+We offer a variety of camping options to suit your needs, including primitive tent / RV camping sites with dry and water hookups and cozy cabins for those who prefer a little more comfort.
 Our campsites are situated in a beautiful, natural setting, surrounded by trees and wildlife.
 Each campsite is spacious and private, giving you plenty of room to relax and enjoy the great outdoors.
-One of the highlights of our campground is our onsite pub, which features a great selection of beers, wines, and spirits, as well as delicious pub fare.
-It's the perfect place to unwind after a day of hiking, fishing, or exploring the nearby attractions.
+One of the highlights of our campground is our onsite pub, which features a great selection of beers and wine and non-alcoholic drinks as well as delicious pub fare.
+It's the perfect place to unwind after a day of ATV riding, hiking, fishing, or exploring the nearby attractions.
+We have live music most Saturday evenings at the pub.
 Speaking of attractions, there's plenty to see and do in the surrounding area.
 We're located just a short drive from Chickasaw National Recreation Area, Turner Falls Park, and Lake Thunderbird State Park, all of which offer a wide range of outdoor activities and stunning scenery.
-At Soggy Bottom Trails Pub & Campground, we pride ourselves on providing top-notch customer service and a welcoming, family-friendly atmosphere.
-Whether you're a seasoned camper or a first-time visitor, we'll make sure you have everything you need to enjoy your stay, from firewood and ice to friendly advice on the best hiking trails and fishing spots.
+At Soggy Bottom Trails Pub and Campground, we pride ourselves on providing top-notch customer service and a welcoming, family-friendly atmosphere.
+Whether you're a seasoned camper or a first-time visitor, we'll make sure you have everything you need to enjoy your stay, from firewood and ice to friendly advice on the best ATV trails and fishing spots.
+Our entrance daily fees to the park are $15 per person which includes your buggy.
+Children 10 years and younger are free entry.
+This also includes all your trail riding and access to the river, pub, any live music and food truck.
 So why wait?
-Book your reservation today and come experience the beauty and adventure of Oklahoma's great outdoors at Soggy Bottom Trails Pub & Campground.
+Book your reservation today and come experience the beauty and adventure of Oklahoma's great outdoors at Soggy Bottom Trails Pub and Campground.
 We can't wait to welcome you!

 from